appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 storeValue("user", { "name": "Bar Crouch", "email": "bar@appsmith.com", "pin": "9984"})
 ```

-The below example shows how to access the name of the employee stored above:
+The below example shows how to access the name of the employee that you have stored:

 ```javascript